vutuanhai237/UC-VQA/README.md

 File: qtm_nqubit

+Week 5:

-Week 5: refactor and make this project as an library
+- refactor and make this project as an library
+- create an arbitrary state and reconstruct it

+Folder: qtm

+Week 6: create a checker to make sure that the initial state is generated randomly